New York, NY skyline

-New York, NY Crime Rate
+New York, NY Crime Rate & Safety

-Lower crime than 60% of U.S. cities
+Higher crime than 84% of major U.S. cities

 Is New York Safe?

-With an overall crime index of 103, New York has a 3% higher crime rate than the national average.
-Your chance of becoming a victim of violent crime is 1 in 243.
-However, safety varies dramatically by neighborhood, with areas like Randalls and Wards Island earning an A+ grade while Little Italy rates D+.
+New York has a crime rate that is 36% above the national average.
+Your chance of becoming a victim of violent crime is 1 in 194.

 Crime Index Comparison